 Vet to Vet Consultations

-Dr. Kelleher and Dr. Díaz are available for consults with other veterinarians.
+Dr. Kelleher and her Associates are available for consults with other veterinarians.
 At this time there is no charge for consults regarding their cases.
-Although individual pet owners will often call from out of state for consults on their pets on behalf of their veterinarians, we maintain a strict policy of vet to vet only consults.
+Although individual pet owners will often call from out of state for consults on their pets on behalf, of their veterinarians, we maintain a strict policy of vet to vet only consults.
 This is done for the best interest of your pet.
 It is very important that clients maintain a good relationship with their local veterinarian.
 Also, by speaking directly to the veterinarian there is less likelihood of subtle, vital nuances of a medical case being communicated incorrectly or misinterpreted.

 Well Animal and Preventive Care

 Our "non-tradional" exotic pet patients require just as much, if not more preventive and wellness care than their dog and cat counterparts.
 We recommend a wellness exam as soon as possible after you obtain your new pet.
 This allows us the opportunity to help you get your new family member set up with the best possible diet, care and husbandry right from the start.
 Unfortunately, improper diet is too often responsible for a very high percentage of illness in avian and exotic patients.
 Our veterinarians and staff enjoy taking time to teach clients about proper handling, behavior, feeding and care of their pets.

 Pre-purchase or pre-adoption counseling is also available and encouraged.
 There are many, many new and more exotic species available in the pet trade each year.
 We strongly encourage clients to call or come in so that we can help counsel you regarding the special characteristics and needs of the exotic pet you are interested in BEFORE you purchase or adopt them.
 This helps ensure a good match for you and your family as well as the best possible care for the pet you choose.